 About: Dandruff is a common condition characterised by small, white flakes of skin in the fur.
-It is a symptom rather than a disease in itself and can be caused by external factors (such as seborrhea) or internal factors (such as diabetes).
+It is a symptom rather than a disease in itself and can due to external factors (such as seborrhea) or internal factors (such as diabetes).

-Symptoms: The most obvious symptoms are flecks of white skin in the fur on the face and along the back.
-It is more obvious in cats with dark coats.
+Symptoms: The most obvious signs are flecks of white skin in the fur on the face and along the back.
+It is more evident in cats with dark coats.
 Other symptoms will vary depending on the underlying cause.

 Diagnosis: Complete physical examination and baseline tests to evaluate the overall health of your cat.
 Additional diagnostic tests will be necessary to determine the cause.

 Treatment: Treat the underlying cause, increase hydration, omega 3 fatty acids and moisturising shampoos can all help dandruff.